ADVOCATING FOR SOLUTIONS

 Preble Street advocacy efforts work toward solutions to the social, economic, and political systems that have historically perpetuated the inequities of our society.
 Our advocacy work includes community organizing, policy advocacy, and systems advocacy.

-Why do Hunger, Homelessness, and Poverty Persist?
+Why do Hunger, Homelessness, and Poverty persist?

 The issues of hunger, homelessness, and poverty persist in our country because of: